 Please note, student space takes priority so if there is significant impact on Library users and space we may not always be able to fulfil your request.

-In order to request to book the foyer, please complete a Library foyer booking request form.
+In order to request use of a library space, please complete a Library foyer booking request form.

-• We do not permit bake sales or any food-related products in the foyer.
+• We do not permit commercial sales or any food-related products/sales (e.g. bake sales) in the foyer.

 • Please ensure you leave the area tidy and clean, and any tables or furniture brought with you are promptly removed.